Scalable physical source-to-field inference with hypernetworks: Experiments

 \subsection{Evaluation of arbitrary source configurations}

-The previous experiment showed the amortisation ability of a model across the spatial locations at which the field is evaluated, but to achieve the desired scaling performance we must demonstrate how the model generalises jointly across source configurations for the different networks considered.
-We use an ensemble of $10^4$ source collections with randomly generated positions and magnetisations within a $[-3,3]\times[-3,3]$ domain.
-To exploit the ability of models to superimpose sources, the efficient training strategy is for each collection to be a single source, and we sample each training example at $32^2$ uniform random points within the domain.
-(For visualisation in the figures in this section, a different fixed grid of $128^2$ is used.)
+While the previous experiment demonstrated generalisation across spatial locations, achieving the desired $\mathcal{O}(M + N)$ scaling requires that the model also generalise across arbitrary source configurations.
+To evaluate this, we generate a dataset of up to $10^4$ source collections, each with random positions within a $[-3,3]\times[-3,3]$ domain and magnetisations sampled from a scaled normal distribution with scaling factor $c=1/\pi$.
+As sources are 2D disks of fixed radius ($d_m = 1$), $\mbf{V}'_m$ is fully defined with the location of the source $(r'_{mx},~r'_{my},~0)^T$ and its magnetisation $\mbf{M}_m = (M_{mx},~M_{my},~0)^T$.
+Hence, the input to $g$ is four-dimensional $[M_{mx},~M_{my},~r'_{mx},~r'_{my}]^T$ ($v = 4$).
+To leverage the linearity of superposition, we train only on single-source examples, i.e. $M=1$.
+Each training example is evaluated at $N=32^2$ randomly sampled potential points across the domain.
+At inference time, multiple source embeddings are aggregated before computing the field.
+For visualisation purposes, we use a fixed $128^2$ grid in this section.

-While the details of the inference network ($f$) differ depending on the model choice, as described below, for all models we use a fully-connected hypernetwork ($g$) of depth 3 and width equal to the number of parameters to be used by $f$.
-The networks are trained with a step-wise schedule of Adam optimsers of 5,000 epochs at log learning rates $[-3, -4, -5, -6]$.
-To facilitate comparison, the model sizes are kept as similar as possible---generally in the range of $\sim$20M trainable parameters---so that the total number of parameter-epochs is approximately constant across the three models.
-A supplementary Table~\ref{tab:parameters} collates the parameters and configuration used in these experiments.
+All models share a common hypernetwork $g$, implemented as a fully-connected network of depth $3$ and width defined as a multiple of its output size, which is the number of parameters in the last layer of $\bm{\psi}$.
+The networks are trained with a stepwise learning rate schedule using Adam~\citep{kingma_2015} for 5,000 epochs per step at learning rates $10^{-\{3, 4, 5, 6\}}$.
+To ensure fair comparison, model sizes are kept similar---generally around 20M parameters---so that the overall number of parameter-epochs remains approximately constant.
+Detailed configurations are summarised in Table~\ref{tab:parameters} in the Appendix.